lupyuen/lupyuen.github.io/src/book.md

 # Machine Learning on BL602

-How we run __TensorFlow Lite__ on BL602...
-To create a Glowing LED.
+How we run __TensorFlow Lite__ on BL602 and BL604 to create a Glowing LED.

 -   ["Machine Learning on RISC-V BL602 with TensorFlow Lite"](https://lupyuen.github.io/articles/tflite)